-On June 16, 2021 (the "Closing Date"), Silver Spike Acquisition Corp., our predecessor company, consummated the Business Combination (as defined below), which was previously announced, pursuant to that certain Agreement and Plan of Merger, dated December 10, 2020 (the "Merger Agreement"), by and among Silver Spike, Silver Spike Merger Sub LLC, a Delaware limited liability company and a wholly owned direct subsidiary of Silver Spike ("Merger Sub"), WM Holding Company, LLC, a Delaware limited liability company (when referred to for pre-Business Combination periods, "Legacy WMH" and when referred to for post-Business Combination periods, "WMH LLC"), and Ghost Media Group, LLC, a Nevada limited liability company, solely in its capacity as the initial holder representative (the "Holder Representative").
-Pursuant to the Merger Agreement, Merger Sub merged with and into Legacy WMH, whereupon the separate limited liability company existence of Merger Sub ceased and WMH LLC became the surviving company and continued in existence as a subsidiary of Silver Spike (the transactions contemplated by the Merger Agreement, the "Business Combination").
+On June 16, 2021 (the "Closing Date"), Silver Spike, our predecessor company, consummated the Business Combination, which was previously announced, pursuant to that certain Agreement and Plan of Merger, dated December 10, 2020 (the "Merger Agreement"), by and among Silver Spike, Silver Spike Merger Sub LLC, a Delaware limited liability company and a wholly owned direct subsidiary of Silver Spike ("Merger Sub"), WM Holding Company, LLC, a Delaware limited liability company (when referred to in its pre-Business Combination (as defined below) capacity, "Legacy WMH"), and Ghost Media Group, LLC, a Nevada limited liability company, solely in its capacity as the initial holder representative (the "Holder Representative").
+Pursuant to the Merger Agreement, Merger Sub merged with and into WMH, whereupon the separate limited liability company existence of Merger Sub ceased and WMH became the surviving company and continued in existence as a subsidiary of Silver Spike (the transactions contemplated by the Merger Agreement, the "Business Combination").
 On the Closing Date, and in connection with the closing of the Business Combination (the "Closing"), Silver Spike changed its name to WM Technology, Inc.